Instant Pot Shrimp Boil

 Lemon Juice: Do NOT substitute jarred lemon juice for the fresh lemon juice, the flavor will be overly bitter and artificial.

 For the Old Bay: It is best to use my homemade blend or store-bought Old Bay.
-However, you can substitute the Old Bay with the following: ½ tablespoon celery seed, ½ tablespoon paprika, ½ teaspoon salt, ½ teaspoon ground dry mustard, ⅛ teaspoon pepper, a pinch of cayenne, and a pinch of nutmeg, cinnamon, ground ginger, and ground cloves.
+However, you can substitute the Old Bay with the following: ½ tablespoon celery seed, ½ tablespoon paprika, ½ teaspoon salt, ½ teaspoon ground dried mustard, ⅛ teaspoon pepper, a pinch of cayenne, and a pinch of nutmeg, cinnamon, ground ginger, and ground cloves.

 Cajun-Style Shrimp Boil: Instead of using 2 tablespoons of Old Bay Seasoning, I recommend using 1 tablespoon each of Old Bay and Cajun Seasoning.